 A non-mathematical introduction to Einstein's relativity theory.
 With the aid of 3D stereo graphics the theory is presented in a form that takes advantage of your ability to interprete and retain visually dynamic information.
-It makes the unintuitive concepts of relativity seem a little more intuitive.
+It makes the counterintuitive concepts of relativity seem a little more palatable.
 The general topics covered are listed here

 The two principal axioms of special relativity are explained and given historical context.

 Special relativity is continued with a look at length contraction and loss of simultaneity.
 Relativitistic beaming is explained with reference to real galactic beams.
-How relativity will allow us to explore the universe and the twin paradox.
+We apply relativity to explain the twin paradox and future space travel.

 Energy, Momentum and Mass